Last updated 14/1/2021

 If you are currently self-isolating with suspected or confirmed symptoms of coronavirus, and you have an appointment scheduled in the coming days, you should telephone your continuity team or community midwife, or local maternity unit, to inform them.

 Your upcoming appointment will be reviewed by the maternity team looking after you and your baby.
-You will then be advised whether your appointment is urgent and a home appointment is required, or whether your appointment can be safely delayed for a period of 7 or 14 days until you are well.
+You will then be advised whether your appointment is urgent and a home appointment is required, or whether your appointment can be safely delayed.

 How many antenatal appointments will I have?